ndd21/PHYS281/docs/demo-error-checking.md

 FileNotFoundError: [Errno 2] No such file or directory: 'blah.txt'
 ```

-## Adding exception handling to code
+## Adding exception-handling to code

 Sometimes you can anticipate that a user of your code might get something wrong, e.g., pass a
 variable of the wrong type to a function.
 When writing the function you can add checks and raise